 Prototyping is an iterative process, so each set of feedback will help you modify your prototype (whether it be positive or negative).
 You’ll see your models grow in breadth and depth the more feedback you get, as well as identifying problems that you hadn’t envisaged in the design phase.

-This phase will help your team see that the design that you’ve conceptualised actually works.
-Testing can take the form of:
+Although testing and evaluation take place during every phase of the design process, the main testing phase itself will help your team see that the design that you’ve conceptualised actually works.
+This can take the form of:

 - In-house testing, wherein your own team will use the product and give their feedback.